-The Company specializes in producing mechanical hardware, processing of fabricated metals, heat exchange products, as well as the manufacturing and developing of thermal products.
+The Company specializes in producing mechanical hardware, processing of fabricated metals and the manufacturing and developing of heat exchange products or thermal products.
 Factories are established in Zhongli, Kaohsiung, etc.

 Kaori's shares have been listed on the Taiwan Stock Exchange since December 2013.